 Our shortlisting and selection processes always involve external experts.
 We appoint different people to fulfil this role annually and, in our brief to all involved in such processes, including partner organisations with whom we work, we ask that they be aware of and challenge their own implicit biases.

-We invite all applicants for such opportunities to complete some standard inclusivity monitoring questions.
+We invite all applicants for such opportunities to complete some standard inclusivity monitoring questions through a standard from on our website.
 We are committed to ensuring that everyone feels welcome to apply for opportunities with the RPS, and to monitoring our progress in this.
 The answers given are reviewed entirely separately from any applications.

 RPS Awards and honours